botanicus/data.blog/posts/2019-06-25-why-i-switched-from-macbook-to-ipad-pro/post.md

 ## Fast-forward to now

 It's going to be one year soon.
-Since then, I got rid off my old MacBook Air and I've been developing exclusively on an iPad Pro and I don't look back.
+Since then I got rid off my old MacBook Air and I've been developing exclusively on an iPad Pro and I don't look back.

-I upgraded since then to **iPad Pro 12.9"**, since it turned out testing web apps on 10.5" screen is simply not viable, but I'm still on an iPad Pro.
+Since then I got **iPad Pro 12.9"** for my work, since it turned out testing web apps on 10.5" screen is simply not viable, but I'm still on an iPad Pro.

 ## Advantages